ELLIOTTCABLE/Warcrack/Interface/AddOns/BindPad/readme.txt

 4. "You want to convert this icon into a BINDPAD MACRO?"...
 What?
 -------------------------------------------------------------------------

-"BindPad Macro" is a new feature from BidPad version 1.8.0 ;
+"BindPad Macro" is a new feature from BindPad version 1.8.0 ;
 which allow you to make almost unlimited number of virtual macro icons.

 Older versions of BindPad just let you save your limited action bar slots.